At the federal, state, and local levels, SEIA works to advocate for an equitable transition to a clean energy economy.

 Download the SEIA app

-A strong U.S. solar and storage manufacturing base can reduce supply chain uncertainty, drive clean energy deployment, and strengthen America’s energy security.
+Strength in the U.S. solar and storage manufacturing ecosystem reduces supply chain uncertainty, drives clean energy deployment, builds local economies through job creation, and strengthens America’s energy security.

 The Solar Energy Industries Association® (SEIA) is leading the transformation to a clean energy economy.
 SEIA works with its 1,200 member companies and other strategic partners to fight for policies that create jobs in every community and shape fair market rules that promote competition and the growth of reliable, low-cost solar power.
 Founded in 1974, SEIA is the national trade association for the solar and solar + storage industries, building a comprehensive vision for the Solar+ Decade through research, education and advocacy.